dekoza/mtgpl/CMR.rst

 :mtgtip:`Rebbec, Architect of Ascension<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/6/46975250-950f-4f5d-a7c5-f61aec8e40ad.jpg?1608908966|https://scryfall.com/card/cmr/42/rebbec-architect-of-ascension?utm_source=api>`
-   Artifacts you control have protection from each converted mana cost among artifacts you control.
+   Artifacts you control have protection from each mana value among artifacts you control.

    Partner (You can have two commanders if both have partner.)